 really prevents the execution of the instructions of our shellcode.

 NOTE: We will talk about Hardware-based

-only prevent SEH-based overflows and it’s not in the scope of this article.
+DEP will only prevent SEH-based overflows, and that’s not in the scope of

 Executing shellcode with DEP enabled

 Saved EIPvalue was overwritten successfully with the pointer to